 A VPN protocol determines how data is transmitted over a VPN connection.
 There are several protocols out there, and all have different specifications.
 Some might prioritize speed, where others emphasize security.

 Perhaps obvious, but worth mentioning, is that VPN protocols don’t play well together.
-When the VPN app on your device, called a VPN client, connects to a VPN server, the two must use the same protocol.
+When the VPN app on your device, called a VPN client, connects to a server, the two must use the same protocol.
 Otherwise, the connection won’t work.

 The short story about VPN protocols is that OpenVPN is the most used and highly secure, but that SSTP is very solid too.
-Best to avoid the old PPTP, and IKEv2 and L2TP/IPsec, which are potentially hackable by the NSA.
+Best to avoid the old PPTP, and IKEv2, and L2TP/IPsec, which are potentially hackable by the NSA.

 If you’d like more detail on each protocol read on.
 Otherwise, skip ahead to encryption.

 OpenVPN.
 Overall the best and most used protocol available.
-It’s open source, highly secure, supports the practically unbreakable AES-256 encryption, and can be used by just about everything: Windows, MacOS, Linux, iOS, Android, routers and more.
+It’s open-source, highly secure, supports the practically unbreakable AES-256 encryption, and can be used by just about everything: Windows, macOS, Linux, iOS, Android, routers, and more.
 Read more on Wikipedia.

 SSTP.
 A protocol developed by Microsoft, and fully integrated with every Windows operating system since Vista Service Pack 1.
 This allows SSTP to be used with Winlogon, a smart chip, which provides additional security.
-It uses 256-bit SSL key for
+It uses a 256-bit SSL key for

 L2TP / IPSec.
 L2TP, which stands for Layer 2 Tunnel Protocol, is the successor to the PPTP protocol by Microsoft and the L2F protocol by Cisco.
 As it doesn’t provide any encryption itself, it is bundled with security protocol IPSec.
 Combined, they form a very secure protocol using AES-256 encryption.
 There are leaks, however, that suggest the NSA might be able to crack IPSec.
 Perhaps best to avoid this protocol.
 Read more on Wikipedia.

 IKEv2 (Internet Key Exchange, Version 2).
 Also developed by Cisco and Microsoft.
-IKEv2 is a tunneling protocol, and often paired with IPSec for encryption.
+IKEv2 is a tunneling protocol and is often paired with IPSec for encryption.
 Is it frequently used in mobile VPN, due to its capability of reconnecting after a temporary loss in connection or network switch.
 The Snowden documents suggest the NSA is capable of cracking IKEv2 as well.
 Might be best to avoid this one too.
 Read more on Wikipedia.